-4.4 Heritage
+4.5 Heritage

-- Where feasible, the preservation and imaginative integration of historic structures within the context of commercial and industrial development is encouraged. - The design of new structures should be compatible with neighbouring heritage sites and structures.
+- a.
+The conservation and appropriate adaptive re-use of cultural heritage resources is strongly encouraged. - b.
+The repair, preservation, or general conservation of heritage fabric should be guided by best practices outlined in the Parks Canada Standards and Guidelines for the Conservation of Historic Places in Canada. - c.
+Appropriate buffers and transitional elements should be provided between new development and existing heritage fabric. - d.
+Where feasible, the preservation and imaginative integration of historic structures within the context of commercial and industrial development is encouraged.
+The demolition or replacement of cultural heritage resources is discouraged. - e.
+The design of new structures should be compatible with adjacent heritage sites and structures.
 However, the artificial application of historical building styles to modern construction methods is to be discouraged.

-4.5 Access and Entrances
+4.6 Access and Entrances

-- Main building entrances should be located along the primary building elevation. - Architectural features to emphasize entry areas and other special building areas and relieve large expanses of solid wall are encouraged.
-Considerations may include canopies, awnings, double-height windows, or taller architectural elements.
-Entrances shall be appropriate to building scale and form. - Building entrances should be barrierfree, and should incorporate ramps, automatic doors, and other elements that contribute to accessibility. - Main building entrances must be accessible by public walkways and/or pedestrian sidewalks.
+- a.
+Main building entrances should be located along the primary building elevation. - Architectural features to emphasize entry areas and other special building areas and relieve large expanses of solid wall are encouraged.
+Considerations may include canopies, awnings, doubleheight windows, or taller architectural elements.
+Entrances shall be appropriate to building scale and form. - c.
+Building entrances should be barrierfree, and should incorporate ramps, automatic doors, and other elements that contribute to accessibility. - d.
+Main building entrances must be accessible by public walkways and/or pedestrian sidewalks.